nbbj-digital/stroll/README.md

 ### Building

 The module can be built by running `npm pack` in the root directory of this repository.
-Documentation can be built using the Documentation module from npm, and by running `npm run doc` in the root directory of this repository.
+Documentation can be built using the [Documentation module](https://www.npmjs.com/package/documentation) from npm, and by running `npm run doc` in the root directory of this repository.
+This will create [markdown](docs/README.md) and [HTML documentaion](docs/index.html).

 ### Testing